What You Need to Know Before You Buy Property in New York

 But remember, you will also still be required to pay for your credit cards each month.

-For a more detailed plan of action, read up on our article on repairing bad credit.
-But having high balances is just one of many reasons you could have poor credit.
+Please read our article on repairing bad credit for a more detailed action plan.
+But having high balances is one of many reasons you could have poor credit.

 Other Important Considerations of High Balances

-Paying down your high balances is also important because when being considered for a mortgage, the underwriter will be looking at your debt-to-income ratio.
+Paying down your high balances is also important because when considering a mortgage, the underwriter will look at your debt-to-income ratio.

 So, it's paramount to maintain a healthy DTI ratio.

-If your credit cards are all maxed out and you're having a lot of difficulties paying down the balances, do not enroll in a debt consolidation program as this may negatively impact your credit report.
+If your credit cards are all maxed out and you're having many difficulties paying down the balances, do not enroll in a debt consolidation program, as this may negatively impact your credit report.

-Instead, contact your credit card companies and negotiate a lower balance that's manageable for you to pay off.
+Instead, contact your credit card companies and negotiate a lower balance that you can pay off.
 Furthermore, try as much as possible to keep these accounts open.

 Closing accounts might negatively affect your credit report as well.